SØRLI Lautenwerke and Harpsichords

 Steven Sørli, 425 Pratt Corner Road, Amherst, MA 01002

 |Steven Sørli||Gallery of Photos 1||Gallery of Photos 2||Reviving The Lautenwerk||Sound Samples|

 Lautenwerk, Lute and Guitar Strings For Sale

-I am the exclusive retailer of the Zaya-Ruzo Universal Copper-Wound Nylon Strings.
+The Zaya-Ruzo Universal Copper-Wound Nylon Strings are no longer being manufactured.
+I have a supply of some of the sizes still available.
 These professional quality strings are made of nylon cord that is wound with silver plated copper wire.
+I am also set up to make my own strings up to 140 cm in length.
+Enquiries for custom-made strings are welcome.
 Now you can choose from a variety of sizes for your lautenwerck, lute, guitar, chitarrone, theorbo, cittern, vihuela, vielle, rebec, harp, ukulele, hurdy-gurdy or any other instrument that uses this kind of string.
-They are sold in continuous length coils of three and five meters.
-No other company in the world offers such long lengths of copper-wound string.
-Bulk spools of longer lengths may be custom ordered.

 Classical Guitar Pricing